Jump to Recipe Print Recipe

 4.60 from 10 votes

-My new orange roll recipe is a sweet, pastry-like roll you can serve for breakfast, brunch, or dessert.
-They are made from a gluten free yeasted dough and orange juice, which gives them their distinct citrus flavor.
+Wait until your house fills with the aroma of these freshly baked orange rolls, it is so good.
+My new orange roll recipe is a sweet, cinnamon roll-like treat you can serve for breakfast, brunch, or dessert.
+They are made from a gluten free yeasted dough, orange juice and orange zest, which gives them their distinct citrus flavor.
+If you enjoy the sweet and tangy flavor of oranges, then making these gluten free orange rolls would be a great way to satisfy your citrusy cravings.

-Please read the whole post; I know it is long, but I jam-packed this post with many tips and tricks for each flour blend.
+👀 Sandi Says: Please read the whole post; I know it is long, but I jam-packed this post with many tips and tricks for each flour blend.
 I did extensive testing and shared the best two gluten free flour blends to use so you can make them perfectly, without fail.

 If you love to bake, check out my delicious gluten free bread recipes.
 There are all types of bread, both sweet and savory!
 If you love citrus, you will also want to try these fluffy Gluten Free Lemon Rolls.